home edit page issue tracker

 Pass: passive

-Used the verb has the passive suffix -he, which decreases the valency of the verb by one.
-The subject of the verb is affected by the action (patient).
-The doer (agent) is either unexpressed or it appears as an oblique dependent.
+Used when the verb has the passive suffix -he, which decreases the transitivity of the verb by one.
+The subject of the verb is affected by the action (i.e. it is the patient).
+The agent is either unexpressed or it appears as an oblique dependent.

 Examples